rexxar-tc/IoDriver/Docs/Hardware Description.md

 Revision G also marks a major change in overall board design.
 All of the large parts have been put on the top side of the board, allowing for easier machine assembly.

+Older hardware versions had an issue where the switching FETs weren't fully turning on.
+Changing all of the digital circuitry to run on a 5V rail provided by the boost converter solved this problem.
+Because of the high current requirements, the LED supply is still taken straight from the battery.

-####Expansion port
+####Expansion connectors

-There is a port on the front of the IoDriver board that is intended for expansion modules.
+There are two connectors on the front of the IoDriver board that are intended for expansion modules.
 Currently planned are a bluetooth module (with accompanying iOS/Android apps), an accelerometer module, and a sound board.

-Essentially the expansion bus is just an SPI bus, with four chip select lines on the connector.
+The large connector is just an SPI bus, with two chip select lines.
+It also carries all power to the expansion modules, as well as acting as the first-time ISP programmer for the ATmega328.
 Power to the expansion port is swiched with a MOSFET to prevent the modules consuming power when the system is supposed to be in sleep mode.
 Because of the body diode in the MOSFET, it's also possible to power the board from this connector for initial programming.

-####Format jumper

-In some rare circumstances, corrupt or malformed information on the EEPROM can cause the IoDriver to crash when communicating with the PC software.
-Since this could possibly brick the device, there are two exposed pads on the board which will completely format all EEPROM and will recover the device.
-To format the device, you disconnect the battery, hold a bit of aluminum foil across the pads, then plug the battery back in.
-The LED will be lit red throughout the processes, whcich takes about a minute.
-This formats __all__ EEPROM, including battery calibration data, so it's recommended to let the IoDriver recharge fully before using it again.
+The second connector carries the I2C and RS232 Rx/Tx lines.